jeromesmadja/selectyle/README.md

 ## Usage
 Add [selectyle.min.js][min] and add [selectyle.css][css] to your document.
-Of course you can get the content from selectyle.css and add it to your own stylesheet that will avoid an extra request.
+Of course you can get the content from selectyle.css[css] and add it to your own stylesheet that will avoid an extra request.

 	<script src="PATH_TO_JAVACRIPT_DIR/selectyle.min.js"></script>
 	<link rel="stylesheet" href="PATH_TO_CSS_DIR/selectyle.css">